 We believe that the production of ethanol is expanding rapidly.
 There are a number of new plants under construction and planned for construction, both inside and outside California.
 We expect existing ethanol plants to expand by increasing production capacity and actual production.
-We cannot assure you that there will be any material or significant increases in the demand for ethanol commensurate with increasing supplies of ethanol.
-Accordingly, increased production of ethanol may lead to lower ethanol prices.
+Increases in the demand for ethanol may not be commensurate with increasing supplies of ethanol.
+Thus, increased production of ethanol may lead to lower ethanol prices.
 The increased production of ethanol could also have other adverse effects.
-For example, increased ethanol production could lead to increased supplies of co-products from the production of ethanol, such as WDG.
+For example, increased ethanol production could lead to increased supplies of co-products from the production of ethanol, such as wet distillers grain, or WDG.
 Those increased supplies could lead to lower prices for those co-products.
 Also, the increased production of ethanol could result in increased demand for corn.
 This could result in higher prices for corn and cause higher ethanol production costs and, in the event that PEI California is unable to pass increases in the price of corn to its customers, will result in lower profits.
 We cannot predict the future price of ethanol or WDG.
-Any material decline in the price of ethanol or WDG may adversely affect our business, financial condition and results of operations.
+Any material decline in the price of ethanol or WDG will adversely affect our sales and profitability.